Deferred payments – paying for care costs from the value of your house

 Ending the agreement

-You can end the agreement any time but you'd need to repay the loan straightaway.
+You can end the agreement any time but you'd need to repay the borrowed amount straightaway.

-If you sell the property, the loan will need to be repaid then.
+If you sell the property, the borrowed amount will need to be repaid then.

-If you die the loan must be repaid 90 days after your death.
+If you die, the borrowed amount must be repaid 90 days after your death.

 You can call our free advice service, HertsHelp: